UseCarousel/InternChallengeMac/README.md

    - Feel free to add features you think would be valuable!

 ### Possible Technical Considerations (All optional - use whichever techincal intergations you'd like)
 - We recommend checking out the JS for Excel API by microsoft.
-This should have some basic functionality
+This should have some basic functionality and will create a taskpane for you to interface with your data.
+It is linked [here](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview)
 - If you want to go above and beyond that, you could consider Applescripts, Direct XML editing, or any other technique you can find.
 - Any successful implementation of Excel features not documented in the standard API will be viewed very positively